openNDS/openNDS/docs/source/traffic.rst

 	option downloadrate '0'
 	###########################################################################################
 	# The client data rate is calculated using a moving average.
-	# This allows clients to burst at maximum possible rate, only blocking if the moving average
+	# This allows clients to burst at maximum possible rate, only rate limiting if the moving average
 	# exceeds the specified upload or download rate.
 	# The moving average window size is equal to ratecheckwindow times checkinterval (seconds)
 	# Default 2